keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/keptn-apps.md

   that contain the identifications required to run the Keptn observability features.
-* You must create a `KeptnAppContext` resource to the basic `KeptnApp` manifest to define the evaluations and tasks you want to run pre-/post-deployment.
+* You must create a `KeptnAppContext` resource that has the same name and namespace of your `KeptnApp` to define the evaluations and tasks you want to run pre-/post-deployment.
   For more information check [how to create tasks](../../guides/tasks.md/#run-a-task-associated-with-your-entire-keptnapp) and [how to create evaluations](../../guides/evaluations.md/#create-keptnappcontext-for-app-level-evaluations).